 The Mercado do Livromento, Portugal's largest and most beautiful, offers the freshest seafood, fruits, vegetables, and eateries.

-East of the city are the hills of the Serra da Arrábida, and the beaches of the Portinho da Arrábida.
-The Sado River Estuary, to the south, is where dolphins can be seen, or hop aboard a ferry and head to the Troia Peninsula, a hidden gem of beaches.
+East of the city are the hills of the Serra da Arrábida and the beaches of the Portinho da Arrábida.
+To the south, the Sado River Estuary is where dolphins can be seen.
+Alternatively, hop aboard a ferry and head to the Troia Peninsula, a hidden gem of beaches.

 Weather averages throughout the year in Setúbal range between 45 F and 87 F, rarely dipping below 40 F or above 95 F. Winters are cool and rainy, while summers are dry and mild.